Property Services Coordinated Procurement

 AusTender

-Register for AusTender online (registration is free) and include a wide range of relevant key words in your registration profile.
-Using the provided key words, AusTender can then provide automatic email notifications of the latest business opportunities as they are advertised to registered users.
+Register for AusTender online (registration is free) - it is recommended that a wide range of relevant key words are included in your registration profile.
+Using the provided key words, AusTender can then provide automatic email notifications, to registered users, of the latest business opportunities as they are advertised.

 Further information about the services is available on request from PSCP@property.finance.gov.au.